kuberhealthy/kuberhealthy/cmd/ssl-expiry-check/README.md

           # Number of days until certificate expiration to test for
           - name: DAYS
             value: "60"
-          # If "false", a TLS handshake is performed on the specified domain
+          # Set INSECURE to "false" for CA issued certificates.
+If "false", a TLS handshake will be performed during the expiry check.
           - name: INSECURE
             value: "false"
         image: kuberhealthy/ssl-expiry-check:v2.2.1